Red, Yellow, Blue

 What’s the big idea?

 So many possibilities with so few colors!
-Even for children who know their colors, this approach to painting develops a deep understanding of how to build colors in many variations.
+Even for children who know their colors, this approach to painting will develop a deep understanding of how to build colors in many variations.
 Whenever you paint, set up the project this way, allowing your child to think more critically about how to build the perfect colors and empowering them with creative control over their work!

 What might kids learn through this activity?